-No-one can fly in and out of the trees here without a safety briefing and a little practice.
+No-one can fly among the trees here without a little practice and a safety briefing.
 That needs to be made clear.
-But then you can let loose: hook up the carabiner, push yourself off and you'll be whizzing through the Palatinate Forest on a thick steel wire.
+But once that's done, you can let loose: hook up the carabiner, push yourself off and you'll be whizzing through the Palatinate Forest on a thick steel wire.

 Text: Sigrid Frank-Esslinger, photos: Martin Wagenhan